cartant/rxjs-spy/README.md

 Wires up an instance of the pause plugin for matching observables.

-All subscriptions to matching observables will be placed into a paused state and values that would otherwise be emitted will be buffered inside the plugin.
+All subscriptions to matching observables will be placed into a paused state and notifications that would otherwise be emitted will be buffered inside the plugin.

-This method returns a `Deck` instance that can be used to `resume` and `pause` the subscriptions.
+This method returns a `Deck` instance that can be used to `resume` and `pause` the observables.

 ```ts
 interface Deck {